 Times change — and people change with them.
 Which is why it's important that we revisit conventional wisdom, the stuff we think we know.
-For example, being single in 2017 is a different experience today than it was in the past.
+For example, being single now is a different experience today than it was in the past.

 Today, a much greater percentage of the population is single, and even those people who do eventually cohabit and/or marry will spend a greater part of their lives on their own.
 At the same time, the nature of work has changed for many, and the concept of community has also shifted.
 My community includes childhood friends located 3,000 miles away who I text several times a week; people I see weekly at yoga class; and editors and fellow writers who I chat with daily on Facebook or via email.
 Only one of the things on my list is similar to what someone would have qualified as community 40 years ago.